 Impact

 The vulnerability afflicts cURL, the popular command‑line tool and library for handling network requests.
-When cURL is set up to use distinct proxy servers for different URL schemes, a redirection that moves from a URL accessed through an authenticated proxy to a URL using an unauthenticated proxy can inadvertently leak the credentials of the original authenticated proxy.
-The description cites improper credential management (CWE‑522), but the CNA lists the weakness as CWE‑201; either way the result is the exposure of proxy usernames and passwords.
+When cURL is configured to use distinct proxy servers for different URL schemes, a redirection that moves from a URL accessed through an authenticated proxy to a URL that uses an unauthenticated proxy can inadvertently leak the credentials of the original authenticated proxy.
+The CNA lists this weakness as both CWE‑201, a credential disclosure vulnerability, and CWE‑522, which highlights improper handling or storage of credentials.
 An attacker who can observe or influence the traffic generated by a configured curl instance could capture these credentials and use them to gain unauthorized network access or to learn sensitive configuration details.

 Affected Systems